 Part of the reason that this summer is difficult may be the myth that everything will be about accomplishment and the excitement.
 For years, everything has been focused on this next step.
 A whole new world awaits, and it is going to be wonderful!
 This is going to be a stress-free, relaxed last summer at home!
 This is a “summer to remember!”
 The build-up to this summer has been monumental.

-If your student begins to worry about what is to come, to feel insecure about her ability to succeed in college, or to feel sad about leaving friends behind, she may feel as though something is wrong – and as though she is the only one with these feelings.
-She doesn’t share her feelings because assumes everything is wonderful for everyone else and she is the only one with mixed feelings.
+If your student begins to worry about what is to come, to feel insecure about their ability to succeed in college, or to feel sad about leaving friends behind, they may feel as though something is wrong – and as though they are the only one with these feelings.
+Your student doesn’t share their feelings because they assume everything is wonderful for everyone else and they are the only one with mixed feelings.